-DPM seems to be the service with the highest percentage of EMI release installations, unfortunately the same service versions were released in both gLite3.2 and EMI (same problem with gLite 3.1 and gLite3.2), therefore, getting precise figures from the information discovery system according to the published version number is not possible.
+DPM seems to be the service with the highest percentage of EMI release installations, unfortunately the same service versions were released in both gLite 3.2 and EMI (same problem with gLite 3.1 and gLite 3.2), therefore, getting precise figures from the information discovery system according to the publish number of version it is not possible.
 The DPM instances are 206 in total, of which 43.3% are EMI , 58.3% gLite 3.2 and 1.2% gLite 3.1.